MFM-347/AppLate/README.md

 Android **App Template** with GitHub Workflow Build

-This template automates building Android APK and AAB files using GitHub Actions, supporting debug builds and uploading build artifacts for distribution.
-The workflow being used is manually triggered.
+An Android CI/CD template that automates building of Android APK and AAB files using GitHub Actions, supporting debug builds as well as release builds and uploading build artifacts for distribution.
+The workflow being used is manually triggerable.

 ## Features